 If you need to use a proxy to download dependencies during staging, you can set

 https_proxy environment variables.
-For more information, see the Proxy Usage Documentation.
+For more information, see Using a Proxy.

 R uses certificates stored in

 /etc/ssl/certs.
 Your platform operator can configure the platform to add the custom certificates into the application container.
-For more information, see Configuring Trusted Sytsem Certificates for Applications.
+For more information, see Configuring Trusted System Certificates for Applications.